Alchemical Grid Dock (AlGDock): Binding Free Energy Calculations between Flexible Ligands and Rigid Receptors: Replica exchange acceptance probabilities are reasonable

 The observed $\bar{p}_{acc}$ also underscore the point that large variation in protocols is not necessarily problematic.
-While simulations of 1tz8, 1r1h, and 1vcj have a relatively large variation in $N_{states}$ between milestones b\&c, all $\bar{p}_{acc}$ estimated from replica exchange are greater than 0.9 (Figure \ref{fig:cool_mean_acc}).
-As is particularly clear for low temperature states of 1r1h, longer protocols have a higher $\bar{p}_{acc}$.
-Another bump in $\bar{p}_{acc}$ occurs between the last pair of thermodynamic states, where an even interval in thermodynamic length would necessitate going higher than the temperature of interest.
+While some systems have a relatively large variation in $N_{states}$ for states BC, all $\bar{p}_{acc}$ estimated from replica exchange are 0.92 or greater.
+Longer protocols simply have a higher $\bar{p}_{acc}$.